alopalka/Django_Social_Media/README.md

 - You chat with users you have to create chat room
 - When chat room is created you can send message to user and it will only be visible for them.
+- Chat uses Django Rest Framework.
+To enable more dynamic loading and user interactions.
+- It is not realtime chating.
+My Javascript skills are not good yet.

 ![scr1!](screenshots/scr1.png)